 Each bus/van can only transport the children assigned to that bus number.
+They are not permitted to take a different bus home.
 For the safety of all children, there are no exceptions.

 Parents may make arrangements for their child to get off at another child's bus stop only if the children are assigned to the same bus/van.
 The parent must fill out the yellow Change of Transportation Form indicating that their child will be getting off at a different stop.